-EXSC 455 American College of Sport Medicine Health Fitness Instructor Workshop (1:0.5:1)
+EXSC 455 Health/Fitness Instructor Workshop (1:0.5:1)

-The American College of Sports Medicine's Health Fitness Instructor Workshop will provide structured experiences in the classroom, laboratory and exercise arenas to improve the knowledge, skills and abilities in health-related physical fitness assessment and exercise programming as outlined by the American College of Sports Medicine guidelines.
+The Health/Fitness Workshop will provide structured experiences in the classroom, laboratory and exercise arenas to improve the knowledge, skills and abilities in health-related physical fitness assessment and exercise programming.
+This course will supplement existing coursework by correcting any deficiencies in learning competencies towards being a successful exercise professional.
+A review of certification materials is also an important component of the course.
 Prerequisites: EXSC 100, 310, and/or advanced standing of 90 credits.